tpaschalis/tpaschalis.github.io/_posts/2020-09-13-golang-linkname-adventures.markdown

 ## Outro
 That's all about linknames; make sure to *not* use this new toy in your arsenal.
-Unless you have loads of experience, a robust testing infrastructure *and* you're working with low-level primitives or reaching for extreme performance optimizations, you probably shouldn't be messing with 'unsafe' and circumvent the type safety of your Go code.
+Unless you have loads of experience, a robust testing infrastructure *and* you're working with low-level primitives or reaching for extreme performance optimizations, you shouldn't circumvent the type safety of your Go code by be messing with 'unsafe'.

 Until next time!